-Read some of the powerful testimonials of women who have graduated from patsy's Place transitional home. see how there is no life beyond god's mighty transforming power!
-These women are a new creation in christ!
+Read some of the powerful testimonials of women who have graduated from patsy's Place transitional home. and see how there is no life beyond god's mighty transforming power!
+These women are a new creation in Christ!

 This means that anyone who belongs to Christ has become a new person.
 The old life is gone; a new life has begun! -2 Corinthians 5:17

 I was born in 1970 into a family of gang banging, drug, sex, loneliness and abandonment.
 At the age of 13 I became pregnant and was thrown out on my own.
 I continued that life style until the age of 45.

 On October 15th, 2015 I was thrown into Randall County Jail not knowing what God had in store for me or for my life, all I felt at the time was that life was over for me and I didn't care if I lived or died.
 On October 17th, 2015 as I laid in my cell I heard a voice say, "Come back to me my child."
 I hit my knees and surrendered.
 I gave it all to God and begged for help.
 I cried like I have never cried before, and every tear I cried, God wiped it away.
 He told me to just sit and be with him, so I did.